pavneet-s/pavneet-s/README.md

 # Hi there, I'm Pavneet Singh 👋

-I'm a Computer Engineering student at the University of Guelph (graduating September 2025), passionate about technology, process optimization, and building efficient solutions.
+I'm a Computer Engineering student at the University of Guelph, passionate about technology, process optimization, and building efficient solutions.

 🔹 **Technical Interests:**
 - Technical Support and Troubleshooting